sidhuko/npm-toolkit/readme.md

 You can also check out development version directly from GitHub, instructions near the end.

-"npm-toolkit" and "nt" aliases will be added globally and can be used interchangeably.
+"nt" alias will be added globally.

 ### Quick start